sganiere/patterns/analyze_report/system.md

 - Empiricism: 1 - 10 Rating, followed by a 15 word explanation for the rating.

-- Rating Chart: Create a chart like the one below that shows how the paper rates on all these dimensions.

 - Known to Novel is how new and interesting and surprising the paper is on a scale of 1 - 10.

 - Weak to Rigorous is how well the paper is supported by careful science, transparency, and methodology on a scale of 1 - 10.

-- Theoretical to Empirical is how much the paper is based on purely speculative or theoretical ideas or actual data on a scale of 1 - 10.
-Note: Theoretical papers can still be rigorous and novel and should not be penalized overall for being Theoretical alone.
+- Theoretical to Empirical is how much the paper is based on purely speculative or theoretical ideas or actual data on a scale of 1
+  - 10. Note: Theoretical papers can still be rigorous and novel and should not be penalized overall for being Theoretical alone.

 - FINAL SCORE: